-This petrol conversion tool has been designed to help you convert between different units of weight and volume.
-Please note that if you are converting between units of volume and weight, you should consider reading how to convert from volume to weight beforehand.
-This type of conversion requires a substance density figure.
+Use this petrol conversion tool to convert between different units of weight and volume.
+Please note that this type of conversion requires a substance density figure.
 A list of some common petrol density approximations is provided below.

 Whilst every effort has been made in building this petrol conversion tool, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This petrol conversion tool is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.